GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

 - Next, we will set up the workflow for the weight saving button clicks
-- Double-click the ADD button and select Start/Edit workflow from the Advanced dialog
+- Double-click the ADD button and select Edit workflow from the Advanced dialog

 ![w:700px](images/2022-11-13-23-20-34.png)